fredlllll/ArxLibertatisFTLConverter/README.md

 Usage Instructions:

 Before use you will have to supply the arx IO dll found in the bin directory of the game.
-"ArxLibertatisEditorIO.dll" Copy this to the build directory
+"ArxIO.dll" Copy this to the build directory
 ![image](https://user-images.githubusercontent.com/991507/189042280-2dc4e3b0-1240-45aa-a743-f14137784fc4.png)